Corporate Tax Rates

 Thai companies listed on the Stock Exchange of Thailand are exempt from taxation on all dividends received from other Thai companies if they merely comply with the defined holding period.

 If the Corporate taxpayer fails to file a tax return, late filing or filing a return containing false or inadequate information may subject the taxpayer to various penalties.
 Failure to file a return, and sub-sequent non-compliance with an order to pay the tax assessed, may result in a penalty equal to twice the amount of tax due.
 Penalties are due within 30 days of assessment.
 An annual income tax return must be filed within 150 days after the end of each accounting period, and must be accompanied by audited financial statements.

-- Any other income arising from conducting petroleum business.
+- any other income arising from conducting petroleum business; and

 Value Added Tax in Thailand

 The Value Added Tax (VAT) is generally imposed to goods and services supplied in or imported into Thailand.
 VAT includes municipal tax, which is charged at the rate of one-ninth of the VAT rate.
 Under the tax regime, value added at every stage of the production process is subject to tax.
 This tax affects: Producers, providers of services, wholesalers, retailers, exporters and importers.
 A zero per cent rate applies to certain businesses, for example, the Export of Goods or Services, international transportation by sea or air, and the sale of goods and services to United Nations-related organizations.